COVID-19 Information

 • Transfer

-• Laptop
+• Pathways

 Program Overview

 Are you a pro at managing money with an added interest in stocks, bonds, investing and financial planning?
 Have you considered getting paid to help others manage their financial portfolios?
 The two-year Finance – Business program provides a concrete foundation in business as well as training in various areas of financial planning, investments, and life and health insurance.
-During the program you will have the opportunity to develop your skills and be prepared to write the Canadian Investment Funds Course (CIFC)® exam to be eligible for mutual fund licensing, as well as the Canadian Securities Course (CSC)® exams to be eligible for a securities license*.
+You will have the opportunity to develop your skills and be prepared to write the Canadian Investment Funds Course (CIFC)® exam to be eligible for mutual fund licensing, as well as the Canadian Securities Course (CSC)® exams to be eligible for a securities license*.

 Intakes and Availability